Frequently Asked Questions

 What are the community service and engagement opportunities?

 At Rowland Hall, we believe no education is complete without a commitment to a worthy purpose and passion for making the world a better place.
-Therefore, Rowland Hall students are taught in a thoughtful, age-appropriate, sequential thread from preschool through high school to identify ethical themes, recognize actions that build community, practice decision making, and live a meaningful, ethical life.
+Therefore, Rowland Hall students are taught in a thoughtful, age-appropriate, sequential thread from preschool through high school to identify ethical themes, recognize actions that build community, practice decision-making, and live a meaningful, ethical life.
 All students learn that character includes the development of self-discipline, drive, and grit, as well as the universal values embodied by the ethical principles of fairness, empathy, integrity, and altruism.

 Our ethical education program is robust and dates back to the founding of our school.
 Students are encouraged to find an issue or a cause and use their time, talents, passion, and educational advantages to get involved and positively impact the greater community.